 A further step to shield users after the initial connection, according to Tiwari, is to employ forms of payment protection.
 Tiwari thinks that for most marketplaces, escrow has become a table stakes expectation.
 Many marketplaces also take steps to offer additional protection to their providers in the form of payment guarantees.
 Payment guarantees offer dedicated providers a certain level of income even in situations where a customer refuses to pay for a delivered service or product.

 At Upwork, Tiwari explains, the payment guarantee is combined with a work audit to ensure that the freelancer has met the criteria for the guarantee.
-Upwork compiles the work audit from a work diary, which includes randomised screenshots taken every 10 minutes of the freelancer’s laptop, and an activity log.
+Upwork compiles the work audit from a work diary, which includes randomized screenshots taken every 10 minutes of the freelancer’s laptop, and an activity log.

-Upwork’s time-tracking feature has been greeted with mixed feelings; according to this BuzzFeed article, some freelancers criticise it as invasive and micro-managerial, while others have found the screenshots a good way to maintain focus and ensure fair compensation of work done.
+Upwork’s time-tracking feature has been greeted with mixed feelings; according to this BuzzFeed article, some freelancers criticize it as invasive and micro-managerial, while others have found the screenshots a good way to maintain focus and ensure fair compensation of work done.
 In the talk, Tiwari also notes that work audit both provides the freelancer with a payment guarantee as well as increases trust on the customer side, allowing the client to ensure that the work on their invoice actually took place.

 For the full discussion on protecting your users at various points in the transaction, jump to 17:16.

-Next week, we’ll discuss a great talk on geographical expansion by the UrbanSitter COO Sarah Rose.
+In the next article, we discuss a great talk on geographical expansion by the UrbanSitter COO Sarah Rose.